Death of main accused in the lynching of AASU leader prompts jubilation, concern in Assam | Law-Order

 The prime accused in the lynching of AASU leader in Jorhat died after being hit by a police vehicle when trying to escape from custody in the early hours on Wednesday, which prompted jubilation by people across Jorhat city and Chief Minister Himanta Biswa Sarma to say that the state will become crime free.

-The opposition on the other hand accused the police of extra judicial killings and some to express concern.
+The opposition on the other hand accused the police of extra judicial killings and some others expressed concern.

 Neeraj Das alias 'Kola Lora' (black boy) was arrested on Tuesday, a day after the gruesome incident, and was to be produced before the court on Wednesday.